TomerChaiat/influence-maximization/README.md

 - Budget-aware influencer selection

 ## Files
-- `main.py`: Main simulation script
+- `main.py` — Main simulation script
+- The following files are auto-generated when running the project:
-- `NoseBook_friendships.csv`: Social graph (edges)
+  - `NoseBook_friendships.csv` — Social graph edges
-- `haters.csv`: List of hater nodes with weights
+  - `haters.csv` — Hater nodes and weights
-- `costs.csv`: Cost of selecting each node as influencer
+  - `costs.csv` — Cost of selecting each node as an influencer
+  - `submission.csv` — Final selected influencer list

 ## Requirements
 This project requires Python 3.7+ and the following packages: